mourya96/multilingual-asr/README.md

 ## Notebook Usage

 ### 1. Notebooks
-- `audio_eda.ipynb`: A Jupyter Notebook containing Exploratory Data Analysis (EDA) on the audio data.
+- `whisper-training.ipynb`: A Notebook documenting the main training/exploration workflow for the project.
-- `multilanguage-speech-recognition.ipynb`: A Notebook documenting the main training/exploration workflow for the project.
+- `inference.ipynb`: A Notebook documenting the inference workflow and evaluation metrics.

 ## Project Structure